UAE4 Series

-The Formula 4 UAE Championship was an FIA-certified Formula 4 racing series.
+The UAE4 Series, formerly Formula 4 UAE Championship and F4 Middle East Championship is a Formula 4 racing series.
 It was launched by the Fédération Internationale de l'Automobile, and its national affiliate the Automobile & Touring Club of the United Arab Emirates (ATCUAE), who acted as the championship's promoter.
 The series was governed by the Emirates Motorsport Organisation (EMSO) and promoted by AUH Motorsports.

 History

+The logo of the original Formula 4 UAE certified by the FIA.

 In 2013, the FIA Single seat commission announced their intention to introduce a new category of single seat racing in order to bridge the gap between karting and Formula 3.

 Throughout the following two years, the ATCUAE has worked to develop a Formula 4 championship for the UAE, which will be the first in the Middle East and North African region.
 One of the first steps taken was to appoint Dubai based AUH Motorsports to manage the championship, based on their experience and expertise in having run the regional Radical Sportscars series for several years.

-In February 2016, the championship was launched in spectacular fashion in front of the world's tallest building, the Burj Khalifa in Dubai, with the public unveiling of the car undertaken by HH Nahyan bin Mubarak Al Nahyan, the Minister of Culture and Knowledge Development and Chairman of the General Authority for Youth and Sports Welfare, and Mohammed Ben Sulayem, President of the ATCUAE.
+In February 2016, the Formula 4 UAE Championship was launched in spectacular fashion in front of the world's tallest building, the Burj Khalifa in Dubai, with the public unveiling of the car undertaken by HH Nahyan bin Mubarak Al Nahyan, the Minister of Culture and Knowledge Development and Chairman of the General Authority for Youth and Sports Welfare, and Mohammed Ben Sulayem, President of the ATCUAE.

 Following the launch in February 2016, the car was given its first test around the Dubai Autodrome, driven by Dubai-born Indy Lights driver Ed Jones.

-In October 2023, it was announced that the championship will change its name to F4 Middle East Championship from 2025 onwards amidst the long-term expansion to the other countries of the Middle East region.
+The championship was renamed by its promoters (Top Speed China) as F4 Middle East Championship in 2025 amidst the long-term expansion to the other countries of the Middle East region.
+In 2026, the championship has lost its FIA-certification and was renamed again as UAE4 Series.

 Format

 The inaugural 2016–17 championship featured eighteen races over six weekends, four of which were held at the Yas Marina Circuit in Abu Dhabi, with the remaining two at the Dubai Autodrome.
-As of 2021, the championship features twenty races over five rounds.
+From 2019 to 2022, the championship featured twenty races over five rounds.
 The race weekends consist of two qualifying sessions determining grids for Race 1 and 3.
 Starting grids of Race 2 are set by the second fastest lap during Qualifying 1 and grids of Race 4 are with the top eight drivers having their positions reversed from Race 3 results.

+A new three-race format was adopted since the 2023 season.
+The two qualifying sessions determine grids for Race 1 and 3.
+The grid for race two is set by reversing the top 10 from race one's results.